agurusa/traffic_intersection/README.md

 controller/tests/test_controller.py::test_max_time PASSED

 ```
-CircleCI is used for integration tests, and will run these pytests automatically pushing after commits.
+CircleCI is used for integration tests, and will run these pytests automatically after pushing commits.

 These tests run 5 unit tests and two small simulations.

 ### The Real World
 To simulate and visualize the real world, please run `python -m controller.tests.simulation`.
 You can use the `--timeout` argument to specify the amount of time you'd like to run the simulation, or use the default (15 seconds).
 This will print a traffic intersection into the terminal window.
 You can see which lanes are active, and what cars are in the queue in real time.
-(Note that the intersection has color in standard zsh/terminal windows, and is NOT reflected accurately above).
+(Note that the intersection has color in standard zsh/terminal windows, and is NOT reflected accurately below).
 T = Turn, S = Straight, from the persepctive of South and East lanes.
 ```shell script
                |  |
                |  |